syncfusion-content/wpf-docs/wpf/ReportViewer/How-To/Create-RDLC-Report-In-VS2010-and-Show-It-in-Report-Viewer.md

-> Note: You can create a new data connection by clicking New Connection.
+N> You can create a new data connection by clicking New Connection.